EssVisionAB/System.Linq.Dynamic.ApiFilter/README.md

 --- | --- | ---
  : | equal | all data types
  ~ | like | string
- < | smaler than | all data types exept string
+ < | smaller than | all data types exept string
- <: | smaler than or equal | all data types exept string
+ <: | smaller than or equal | all data types exept string
  \>  | greater than | all data types exept string
  \>: | greater than or equal | all data types exept string :(a,b...) | inclusive or equal. -\> q.Where("field == @0 \|\| field == @1 ...") | all data types